davbeek/gitinspectorgui-rtd/docs/source/output-formats.rst

   the output is opened in Excel for viewing.

 :guilabel:`auto`
-  The output for option :guilabel:`auto` is always :guilabel:`html`.
-The exact form depends on the number of repositories analysed:
+  The output for option :guilabel:`auto` (default for CLI) is always :guilabel:`html`.
+The exact form depends on the number of repositories
+  analysed:

   - For single repositories, the :guilabel:`auto` option  is the only case where no file output is generated.
-The generated html output is shown in a web viewer (default for CLI).
+The generated html output is shown in a web viewer.
-  - For multiple repositories, the :guilabel:`auto` option generates :guilabel:`html` output which is saved in a file and shown in the default system browser (default for CLI).
+  - For multiple repositories, the :guilabel:`auto` option generates :guilabel:`html` output which is saved in a file and shown in the default system browser.

+  Multiple output formats can be selected at the same time, resulting for each repository in a separate output file for every selected format.
+In such a case, no output viewers are opened after analysis.

+  When :guilabel:`auto` is selected, the other output formats are automatically deselected.

 :guilabel:`text`
 	Plain text with some very simple ANSI formatting.